Recommended first courses in major/minor(s)

 Next course to take if you have AP/IB credit

-AP/IB Biology credit is not accepted for major or minor in Biology.
+AP/IB Biology credit is not accepted for a major or minor in Biology.

 See other departments for policies.